Food Calories, Exercise Calories and Net Calories

 Compare these two examples, showing the amounts of food you can eat for 300 calories.

-It's pretty easy to see that even though you are watching your calorie intake, if you chose your foods wisely you don't need to feel hungry or deprived - there's even room for occasional treats!
+It's pretty easy to see that even though you are watching your calorie intake, if you choose your foods wisely you don't need to feel hungry or deprived - there's even room for occasional treats!

 Some good examples of foods that are tasty and filling are: